 For 2016 we launched our own Festival of running weekend, the Monday night club runs moved to the Decathlon store and we started a number of activities working with others, including, beginners groups for Mercedes and Santander, new run for the Canals and Rivers Trust.
 The club was promoted to division 1 of the Chiltern League Cross Country.

-The club as well as being affiliated with the UK Athletics (UKA), Triathlon England and Association of Running clubs (ARC) is also a registered Run England Group, affiliated with South of England Athletics (SEAA) and Bucks AA and Sport Milton Keynes
+The club as well as being affiliated with the England Athletics (UKA), Triathlon England and Association of Running clubs (ARC) is also a registered Run England Group, affiliated with South of England Athletics (SEAA) and Bucks AA and Sport Milton Keynes